 Andean Ridge residents also manage time differently.
 While they may expect foreigners to arrive on time to business meetings, regional residents typically arrive 15-30 minutes late.

 Similarly, social gatherings generally start half an hour or more after the scheduled time; hosts may even consider on-time arrival rude.
 While the workday runs on a schedule similar to the US, lunchtime is generally a mid-day break of around 2 hours, during which shops and businesses may close.

-The rhythm of daily life typically
+The rhythm of daily life typically changes during national

-changes during national holidavs and local For celebrations example, Quito, Ecuador celebrates Founders Day in early December with a week of festivals. parades, and sporting events.
-Towns and cities throughout the celebrate Carnival. annual celebration prior to Christian Lent.
+holidays and local celebrations.
+For example, Quito, Ecuador celebrates Founders Day in early December with a week of festivals, parades, and sporting events.
+Towns and cities throughout the region celebrate Carnival, an annual celebration prior to Christian Lent.